-Safe, clean and unapologetically oddball, Tokyo is a city where ancient shrines sit small but proud under the shadow of towering neon skyscrapers, and tranquil gardens share the same address as crowded and crazy shopping strips.
-Add a hefty scoop of samurais, ninjas and sumo wrestlers, a sprinkle of Hello Kitty and a pinch of Pokémon.
-Then toss in a punctual to the second network of trains, the best food and the politest people on earth, and you have all the ingredients for a destination that leaves families breathless and begging for more.
+Safe, clean and unapologetically oddball, Tokyo is a city where ancient shrines sit small but proud under the shadow of towering neon skyscrapers, and sprawling zen gardens share the same address as crowded and crazy shopping strips.
+Toss in a punctual to the second network of trains, the best food and the politest people on earth, and you have all the ingredients for a destination that leaves families breathless and begging for more.
 A lot more.
 So much more that we’re clocking up our fourth visit in as many years.

 So where to go and what to eat this time around?

 We’ve already made the pilgrimage to Meiji Shrine and ticked off sensational Sen-soji more than once.
-We’ve scrambled over Shibuya’s iconic crossing, seen Sumos in Ryogoku, been blinded by science at Miraikan, gotten neighbourly with Totoro at the Ghibli Museum, and watched robots wrestle in Shinjuku.
+We’ve scrambled over Shibuya’s iconic crossing, squealed our way through the rides at Tokyo Disney Sea, seen Sumos in Ryogoku, been blinded by science at Miraikan, gotten neighbourly with Totoro at the Ghibli Museum, and watched robots wrestle in Shinjuku.
 We’ve even hung with the cool kids in Shimokitazawa and shopped for guitars in Ochanomizu.
 And, of course, Sugarpuff has managed to accumulate more crazy kawaii cuteness than we have space in our house, and Raffles has scoured the streets of Tokyo in search of food and more than consumed his body weight in sushi, sashimi and yakitori.